How to Make Your Car Last 200,000 Miles and More

 Where to go: A dependable shop that specializes in replacing exhaust systems and mufflers.

-Smart tip: Be sure to use quality exhaust parts.
-Cheap ones are more likely to corrode, so you’ll have to pay labor costs for a replacement sooner.
+Smart tip: Use quality exhaust parts.
+Inexpensive ones are more likely to corrode, so you’ll have to pay labor costs for a replacement sooner.

 The End of the Road